Amateur Photographer verdict

 Updated screen design

 The S24 Ultra comes with *Corning Gorilla Glass Armor, which is said to have 4x stronger scratch protection, and reduces glare by 75%.
 Gorilla Glass Victus 2 is used on the back, and the frame is made from Titanium.
-The screen also offers a brightness of up to 2600nits, which is seriously bright, although not quite as bright as that offered by the OnePlus 12.
+The screen also offers a brightness of up to 2600nits, which is seriously bright; although not quite as bright as that of the OnePlus 12

 The reduction in glare and reflections is really noticeable, and impressive, especially when you see this next to another phone.